colbyfayock/media-ecommerce-workshop/lessons/02 - Create a new GitHub repository and link local project.md

 On top of that, the file includes some metadata about the project, including a name and author information.

+#### Getting Started

+Update package.json with your project and author information.

-Note: package.json is sensitive and it's required to be a valid JSON document.
+> ℹ️ Note: package.json is sensitive and it's required to be a valid JSON document.
 When making changes, be sure to avoid syntax errors!

-#### Getting Started

-Update package.json with your project and author information

 #### Where We'll Make Changes
 * `package.json`